-As of April 2006, Kean University is “Smoke Free”; this means that in following with the NJ State regulations of the smoke free air act, Kean updated it’s policy and prohibits smoking in any and all public buildings on campus, private offices, maintenance areas, including all state vehicles and no smoking in or around the grounds of the Child Care Facility in Campus School North.
+As of April 2006, Kean University became “Smoke Free”; this means that in following with the NJ state regulations of the smoke free air act, Kean updated its policy and prohibits smoking in any and all public buildings on campus, private offices, maintenance areas, all state vehicles and in or around the grounds of the Child Care Facility in Campus School North.
 In addition, any individuals who must smoke are required to stay a minimum of three (3) feet from any building entrance.

 - A fine of not less than $250 for the first offense

 Enforcement at Kean University will be the responsibility of all University personnel.
 Anyone found smoking inside any public buildings on campus, private offices, maintenance areas or state vehicles will be subject to progressive disciplinary action by the University.
 Complaints can be reported to the Environmental Health and Safety Officer, Human Resources, 2nd floor, Administration Building.